 GetInstanceReadOnlyField(sample) = 42;

-If the type is a struct
+If the type is a struct, the first parameter must be ref:

 [UnsafeAccessor(UnsafeAccessorKind.Field, Name = "_a")]